TencentMediaLab/GME/GME Developer Manual/PlayStation4 Developer Manual/PlayStation4 SDK Developer Manual_intl.md

 ### Join a room
 This API is used to enter a room with the generated authentication data, and the ITMG_MAIN_EVENT_TYPE_ENTER_ROOM message is received as a callback.
 Microphone and speaker are not enabled by default after a user enters the room.
-For entering a common voice chat room that does not involve team voice chat, use the common API for entering a room.
-For more information, please see the [GME team voice chat documentation](https://intl.cloud.tencent.com/document/product/607/17972).

 #### Function prototype